freight-hub/api-standards/api-style-guide.md

 The data model for the representation MUST conform to [JSON][30].
 The values may themselves be objects, strings, numbers, booleans, or arrays of objects.

-- Key names MUST camel cased words.
+- Key names MUST camelCased words.
   - `foo`
   - `barBaz`
 - Prefix such as `is` or `has` SHOULD NOT be used for keys of type boolean.